nno24/fullstack-toolkit-p4/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits
-1. Awesome django documentation
+1. Django documentation
-2. Stackoverflow at times, and some youtube videos came handy to get django more in the fingers.
+2. Stackoverflow at times.

 ### Code